 What is weight loss surgery?

-Weight loss surgery, also called bariatric or metabolic surgery, is sometimes used as a treatment for people who are very obese.
+Weight loss surgery, also called bariatric or metabolic surgery, is sometimes used as a treatment for people who are obese.

 However, it's a major operation and generally should only be considered after trying to lose weight through a healthy diet and exercise.